japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 NOTE: `writeAndRead` is also knows as *Create Table As Select* (CTAS) query.

-NOTE: `writeAndRead` is used when xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.adoc[CreateDataSourceTableAsSelectCommand] logical command is executed.
+NOTE: `writeAndRead` is used when xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md[CreateDataSourceTableAsSelectCommand] logical command is executed.

 === [[planForWritingFileFormat]] Planning for Writing (to FileFormat-Based Data Source) -- `planForWritingFileFormat` Internal Method